akruszewski/gibl/manuscript/chapter3.md

 I> ### Definition 4
 I>
-I> In Racket, a crypto factory is consisted of specific implementations of cryptographic algorithms.
+I> In Racket, a crypto factory consists of specific implementations of cryptographic algorithms.

 In addition to the code above, we need to use all crypto factories.
 It will allow us to use some procedures, for example `hex<->pk-key`: